What ZZPers Should Know About KOR

 Today we delve into what KOR entails: its benefits, potential drawbacks, and a step-by-step guide on how to apply.

 The KOR is a VAT (Value Added Tax) exemption scheme aimed at small businesses with an annual local turnover of €20,000 or less.
 By participating in the KOR, businesses are exempt from charging VAT on their goods and services and are relieved from the obligation of filing VAT returns.
 However, it's important to note that while you won't charge VAT, you also cannot reclaim VAT on your business-related purchases.
+For everything you need to know about the ZZPer tax and VAT deadlines and procedures read this blog.

 Who is eligible?